simplesamlphp/simplesamlphp/docs/simplesamlphp-upgrade-notes-2.0.md

 - Modules must be enabled through the `module.enable` option in `config.php`.
 Modules can no longer be enabled by having a file named `enable` or `default-enable` in the module's root directory.
+- The base URL of the SimpleSAMLphp installation no longer provides an admin menu.
+Instead this is now at the location `<simpleSAMLphp base URL>/admin`.
+The `admin` module needs to be enabled for this to work.
 - SAML AuthnRequests that are signed will have their signature validated unless specifically disabled by setting `validate.authnrequest` to `false`.
 If unset (or set to true) signatures will be validated if present and requests not passing validation will be refused.